tahmedge/mm-judgebench/README.md

 Official repository for the paper **"Lost in Translation: Do LVLM Judges Generalize Across Languages?"**

-**MM-JudgeBench** is the first large-scale benchmark for **multilingual and multimodal judge model evaluation**, covering over **60K pairwise preference instances across 25 typologically diverse languages**.
+In this paper, **MM-JudgeBench** is proposed, which is the first large-scale benchmark for **multilingual and multimodal judge model evaluation**, covering over **60K pairwise preference instances across 25 typologically diverse languages**.

 *The dataset will be released soon.
 Stay tuned!*